 Friendly & Persistent Follow Up

 As Benjamin Frankly once said, "Energy and persistence conquer all things."
-Reducing your dental practice's accounts receivable balance is one of these things.
+Reducing your dental practice's accounts receivable balance should be one of these things.

 You may have heard the term dunning.
 Dunning is asking customers for money they owe the company.
 Dunning is obviously disliked by both practices and patients.
 Practices can find the collections process time consuming, emotionally draining, and expensive.
 Patients can find dunning invasive, annoying, and strain the patient-practice relationship.